-- Listen with empathy to your staff member if he/she approaches you and wishes to discuss the matter - Explore what practical support may be of help to your staff member, if appropriate - Ensure confidentiality in so far as practicable.
-Suggest that he/she contact the CSEAS who will be able to provide information on financial support e.g. Money Advice and Budgeting Service (MABS), the Public Service Friendly Society (PSFS), Citizens Information etc. - Consult with your line manager or your HR Division if you have concerns
+- Listen with empathy to your staff member if they approach you and wish to discuss the matter - Explore what practical support may be of help to your staff member, if appropriate - Ensure confidentiality in so far as practicable.
+Suggest that the individual contacts the CSEAS who will be able to provide information on financial support e.g. Money Advice and Budgeting Service (MABS), the Public Service Friendly Society (PSFS), Citizens Information etc. - Consult with your people manager or your HR Division if you have concerns